Clang-Tidy Checks Support

 // NOLINT comment at the end of the selected line.

 By default, if a .clang-tidy configuration file is detected in your project, CLion turns off the IDE settings and uses the .clang-tidy file instead.
 To change this behavior, clear the Prefer .clang-tidy files over IDE settings checkbox in , .

 With .clang-tidy files, you can set per-directory configurations: for each source file, Clang-Tidy will attempt to read configuration from a .clang-tidy file located in the closest parent directory.

 .clang-tidy files are in YAML format.
 For the syntax example, let's enable all of the Clang-Tidy checks and provide the additional option to

-You can work with your own Clang-Tidy executable instead of the bundled one (for example, to integrate your custom checks into CLion).
-Simply provide a path to the Clang-Tidy binary in (or click Specify Clang-Tidy executable in the Inspections Settings dialog):
+You can work with your own Clang-Tidy executable instead of the bundled one (for example, in order to create your custom checks and use them in CLion).

 Provide the path to your custom Clang-Tidy binary in Specify Clang-Tidy executable in the Inspections Settings dialog).(or click

 This setting is IDE-wide: your custom Clang-Tidy binary will be used for all projects.